 - Calculate your median by arranging your grades from lowest to highest.
 The grade in the middle is likely your overall grade.
-If there is no exact middle number, average the two middle numbers. - > Calculate your mean by adding all the grades up and divide by how many there are. - ➤ Use a pencil, if you are writing your calculations here, grades will fluctuate over the semester.
+If there is no exact middle number, average the two middle numbers. - > Calculate your mean by adding all the grades up and divide by how many there are. - > Use a pencil when writing your grades here because grades will fluctuate over the semester.